 Sleeve types also came in all sorts of shapes.
 The short cap sleeve was common in summer, especially with a turned up cuff.
 Mid arm sleeves were nice year round, and 3/4 long sleeves kept warm in winter yet didn’t get wet while washing dishes.

 The house dress skirt was a full swing skirt.
 It was less full than party dresses and worn with multiple layers of petticoats.
 All that extra fluff would just be in the way.
 Instead, 1950s house dresses still created a wasp waist with full hip silhouette but on a more streamlined scale.
-The straight skirt fitting sheath dress was not a common house dress.
-There were some, of course, but only women who embraced fashion over comfort choose to do chores in a tight dress.
+The straight skirt fitted sheath dress was not a common house dress.
+There were some, of course, but only women who embraced fashion over comfort chose to do chores in a tight dress.

 Buy or Sew 1950s House Dresses